svuillaume/faz-blue_green/README.md

 Regardless of the destination, the destination FortiAnalyzer must have at least the same ADOM quota allocated as the source FortiAnalyzer (the 'diag log device' CLI command can be used for verification).

-## Backing up configuration files and databases
+## Backing up configuration files and databases or DB > 2.8GB

 Back up the FortiAnalyzer configuration file and databases.